UMAprotocol/UMIPs/UMIPs/umip-118.md

 ## Implementation

 ```
-1. Query POOL/ETH price from Uniswap v2 and SushiSwap using 5-minute TWAP.
+1. Query POOL/ETH price from Uniswap v2 and SushiSwap using the TWAP length passed in ancillary data, and a 5-minute TWAP if none is specified.
-2. Query the ETH/USD price as per UMIP-6.
+2. Query the ETH/USD price as per UMIP-6 using the TWAP length passed in ancillary data, or a 5-minute TWAP if none is specified.
 3. Multiply each of POOL/ETH prices in step 1 with ETH/USD price from step 2.
 4. Take the median of results from step 3.
 5. Round result from step 4 to 8 decimals to get the POOL/USD price.